Share your concerns as students return to school amid COVID-19 | CBC News

 Students are getting set to go back to school amid the COVID-19 pandemic and it will be a September unlike any other.

-Whether you're an education worker, parent or student, CBC Sudbury wants your help covering this developing story.
+Whether you're an education worker, parent or student, CBC Thunder Bay wants your help covering this developing story.

 What are your concerns?
 What steps are you taking to keep you and your family safe?
 Are you sending your children back to class or opting for home learning instead?